Lady Ann Mary Lowther1

 Consanguinity Index=0.0%

-Lady Grace Caroline Lowther was born on 17 February 1792.1 She was the daughter of Lt.-Col. William Lowther, 1st Earl of Lonsdale and Lady Augusta Fane.1 She married William John Frederick Vane, 3rd Duke of Cleveland, son of William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett, on 3 July 1815 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 1 November 1883 at age 91 at Osterley Park, London, England.1 Her will was probated on 31 December 1883, at over £434,000.1
+Lady Grace Caroline Lowther was born on 17 February 1792.1 She was the daughter of Lt.-Col. William Lowther, 1st Earl of Lonsdale and Lady Augusta Fane.1 She married William John Frederick Vane, 3rd Duke of Cleveland, son of William Henry Vane, 1st Duke of Cleveland and Lady Catherine Margaret Powlett, on 3 July 1815 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 1 November 1883 at age 91 at Osterley Park, London, EnglandG.1 Her will was proven (by probate) on 31 December 1883, at over £434,000.1

 Her married name became Vane.
-As a result of her marriage, Lady Grace Caroline Lowther was styled as Duchess of Cleveland on 18 January 1864.
+After her marriage, Lady Grace Caroline Lowther was styled as Duchess of Cleveland on 18 January 1864.

 Citations